Zweihorn/macports-test/README.md

 - - -
 # Existing ports addressed
 ## forked-daapd
-The version 25.0 of the [forked-daapd media server](https://ejurgensen.github.io/forked-daapd/) for macOS (using macports) is yet not available as a macports port and this commit is aimed at making a *forked-daapd v25.0 port* available.
+The version 25.0 of the [forked-daapd media server](https://ejurgensen.github.io/forked-daapd/) for macOS (using macports) is yet not available as a macports port and I am aiming at making a *forked-daapd v25.0 port* available.

 ## TBC
 to be continued